 If you are new to boating or would like to know what safety gear you should have on your boat or personal watercraft then you have come to the right place.
 I have been involved in boating ever since I could walk.
-First as a deckhand on a sailing boat and now with my own power boats and a Sea-Doo PWC.
+First as a deckhand on a sailing boat and now with my own powerboats and a Sea-Doo PWC.

-Often at the boat ramp, I see people launching their pride and joy and being clueless on what safety equipment they need.
+Often at the boat ramp, I see people launching their pride and joy and being clueless about what safety equipment they need.
 Sure we all are green when we buy our first boat, and often dealers do a great job in teaching people the basics.
-Learning how to launch, retrieve and use their boat are often covered but they often fail to mention what gear is needed in an emergency and what to have onboard.
+Learning how to launch, retrieve, and use their boat are often covered but they often fail to mention what gear is needed in an emergency and what to have onboard.

 Boat Operators Should Have Which of the Following Onboard?

 I like to take a fun inventory of any boat I am a passenger or an owner on so I can be prepared for any emergency.
 The main safety gear each boat operator should have especially if going offshore are:

 - CB radio and Phone – For emergency calls